dmh43/exosphere--example-app--space-tweet/web-server/README.md

 This is the web server component of the SpaceTweet application.

-It is a Node.js app written in LiveScript.
+It is an [ExpressJS](http://expressjs.com) app written in LiveScript.

 ## What is where
-Generally, the `app` contains all the application-specific logic.
+The [app](app) folder contains all the application-specific logic.
 This is the playground for app developers.
 The other directories contain all the hocus pocus necessary to make this Express app fly.